 The exam is a mock job interview.
 The candidate uses the target language to articulate a methodological vision for the second-language classroom.
 The candidate responds to questions in the target language and in English.

 Students who score an "unsatisfactory" (or "not hired") on this exam will have one opportunity to retake the exam during the second semester.
 Inability to use the target language at a proficient level and/or inability to articulate an employable pedagogical vision will result in termination from the program.

 Suggested readings: (Note: Some editions may be revised.
 Choose the most recent edition available.)

-During the first weeks of the beginning of the third semester (ideally, after the summer break), a monitored written exam allows students to answer 3 questions of 7 possible topics regarding the Master's Reading List for each target language.
+During the first week of the fourth semester, a monitored written exam allows students to answer 3 questions of 7 possible topics regarding the Master's Reading List for each target language.
 Each answer reflects 20 minutes of writing time.
 (Note: The M.A. classes do not necessarily cover any of the works on the M.A.
 Reading List.
 Students should consult criticism on the assigned works for greater competency.
 See the librarians at Coe for help in learning to use the MLA and other relevant databases.)

 With the written exam, students turn in an individually prepared list of texts that reflects an area of interest.
 This specialized list may end up informing the M.A. thesis.
 Each student will answer questions about this list in a final, group oral exam administered at the faculty members' leisure during the third semester.
 (Note: In the case that a student opts not to write a thesis, this exam still applies.)

-A grade of "unsatisfactory" on the written exam will result in one opportunity to retake the problematic portion(s) of the exam during the first weeks of the fourth semester.
+A grade of "unsatisfactory" on the written exam will result in one opportunity to retake the problematic portion(s) of the exam.
 Inability to score a grade of "satisfactory" on the second round of written exams will result in termination from the program.